The Definition of Sales Insanity

 - Did you always make the correct number of sales calls that you and your company expected?

 If the answer is “yes” to these questions, I suggest presenting proof of your efforts to your company’s management and ask that they improve their product to make it more marketable, change the way the company is pricing the product, change the way the company is marketing the product, or ask them to reduce your sales quotas for this next period of time.
 If the company refuses to make the necessary changes, you might consider looking for another company to sell for.
 Make a change.

 Recognize the insanity

-But if the answer is “no” to these questions, and your plan, at this time, for 2019 is to approach your sales calls the same way you did in 2018 with the same call attempt times, same email templates, same voicemail templates, same sales process, and same attitude, but now rely on hope alone to help you reach your goal before December rolls up, then you might want to look up the number for the Happy Farms Asylum.
+But if the answer is “no” to these questions, and your plan, at this time, for next year is to approach your sales calls the same way you did last year with the same call attempt times, same email templates, same voicemail templates, same sales process, and same attitude, but now rely on hope alone to help you reach your goal before December rolls up, then you might want to look up the number for the Happy Farms Asylum.

 How can you improve?